TatsianaZhuk/rsschool-cv/cv.md

 ### Contact Me

 * Adress: Brest, Belarus
-* Phone: 8+375297468902
+* Phone: +375297468902
 * Email: tanyazhuk94@gmail.com
 * GitHub: TatsianaZhuk

 ### Summary

 I don`t have any commercial experience yet, but try to do my best with some projects as junior developer to get the first offer to work of my dream!
+I am very goal-oriented and know how to achieve what I want.
+If something doesn’t work out for me, I make every effort to figure it out and complete what I started.
+I am constantly studying and learning something new.

 ### Skills